 Archival materials are materials created or received by a person, family, organization, or business, in the conduct of their affairs.
-They serve as evidence of past actions and events.
+They are usually considered primary sources that serve as evidence of past actions and events.

-Archival materials record information about past activities and events.
-They act as memory aids that allow us to recall and relive these activities and events, or to re-communicate information about them at some point in the future.
+Archival materials act as memory aids that allow us to recall and relive these activities and events, or to re-communicate information about them at some point in the future.

 Archival materials are preserved as evidence of the functions and responsibilities of their creator or because of their enduring value.